 One wall has been preserved for its historical (and not so historic) graffiti.

 The manor offers beautiful grounds to explore with cultivated flower beds as well as wilder areas.
-A short set of steps or longer ramp takes you down to the lower gardens.
+A short set of steps or a longer ramp takes you down to the lower gardens.

 Three nationalities inspired the grounds.
 A geometrically planned Italian garden, it is a riot of colours.
 An English park with wide-open lawns allows for lazy summer walks.
 Finally, a Dutch Garden, a gift from Queen Wilhelmina and laid by Dutch gardeners in 1926, the scents of the roses can be overwhelming in summer.